zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

   * Delegation:
     * Child NS:
       * ns1-2.child.parent.good-undel-1.methodsv2.xa
-      * ns3.parent.good-undel-1.methodsv2.xa
+      * ns3.parent.good-undel-1.methodsv2.xa (not shared with parent zone)
-      * ns5.good-undel-1.methodsv2.xa
+      * ns5.good-undel-1.methodsv2.xa (not shared with granparent zone)
     * Glue:
       * Adress records (A and AAAA) for
         * ns1-2.child.parent.good-undel-1.methodsv2.xa
         * ns3.parent.good-undel-1.methodsv2.xa (optional)
-  * To be tested with undelegated data (fake data):
+  * There is an undelegated version of the zone matching undelegated data.
+  * `ns1-2` have different IP addresses for delegation and delegated zone, on one hand, and undelegated data and undelegated version of the zone, on the other.
+  * `ns3.parent.good-undel-1.methodsv2.xa`  is shared between delegated zone and undelegated version of zone, but holding the data of the undelegated version.
+  * Undelgated data:
       * ns1-2.child.parent.good-undel-1.methodsv2.xa/IPv4
       * ns1-2.child.parent.good-undel-1.methodsv2.xa/IPv6
       * ns3.parent.good-undel-1.methodsv2.xa/IPv4
       * ns3.parent.good-undel-1.methodsv2.xa/IPv6
       * ns6.good-undel-1.methodsv2.xa
-  * There is an undelegated version of the zone matching undelegated data.
-  * `ns1-2` have different IP addresses for delegation and delegated zone, on one hand, and undelegated data and undelegated version of the zone, on the other.
-  * `ns3.parent.good-undel-1.methodsv2.xa`  is shared between delegated zone and undelegated version of zone, but holding the data of the undelegated version.

 ## GOOD-UNDEL-2
 A "happy path".
 Everything is fine.
 Child has boot in-bailiwick and